The Caesar Tool

 The command-line help information is much more detailed than this document.

-for available subcommands and caesar --help verify
+Run caesar --help for available subcommands and caesar --help verify for details on the verify subcommand.

-binary with cargo build --release
+Compile the caesar binary with cargo build --release.

-The executable can be found at target/release/caesar
+The executable can be found at target/release/caesar.

-In the following, we just write caesar
+In the following, we just write caesar for the executable.

 More information in our installation guide.